~ Oregon grown bittersweet heirloom apples ~

 ~ Old-world keeving method ~

-~ Aged in French oak casks ~
+~ Wild fermented and aged in French oak casks ~

 Inspired by the bittersweet ciders of France, Cidre Bouché is made using an old-world process called keeving.
 Starting with 100% traditional cider varieties like Kingston Black, Michelin, Reine des Pommes, Dabinett and Muscat de Lense, we let the fruit ‘sweat’ and intensify in aroma.
-The apples are crushed and left to soak on the skins before the juice is fermented slowly over the course of a year, and aged in French oak casks.
+The apples are crushed and left to soak on the skins before the juice is wild fermented slowly over the course of a year, and aged in French oak casks.
 When finished, this keeved cider is rich, thick, and brimming with overripe bittersweet apple character.